 Azerbaijan, Baku, Jan.
 29 / Trend R. Hafizoglu /

-On Sunday evening, in connection with mass riots in several major Egyptian cities, Egyptian President Mohammed Mursi declared a state of emergency in three provinces - Port Said, Suez and Ismailia, and introduced curfew in administrative centers of these regions.
+On Sunday evening in connection with riots in several major Egyptian cities, Egyptian President Mohammed Mursi declared a state of emergency in three provinces - Port Said, Suez and Ismailia, and introduced curfews in the provincial capitals of these regions.

-On Sunday, Mursi also appealed to all political forces in the country, urging them to take part in the dialogue ''to achieve stability and security.''
+Mursi also called on all political forces in the country to take part in dialogue ''to achieve stability and security.''

 Despite the call for dialogue, the opposition in Egypt has refused to engage in dialogue with President Mursi.

 Clashes continue in Egyptian cities between protesters and police guarding government offices and police stations.